AWG Self-Esteem Readings

 • Do you experience hyper-empathy?
 Does it have any influence on your self-esteem?
 Please describe.

-• Whether you have hyper-empathy or not, do ever find you take on too much of other people's emotional or psychological burdens?
+• Whether you have hyper-empathy or no, do ever find you take on too much of other people's emotional or psychological burdens?
 Does it affect your self-esteem?

-• This share describes hyper-empathy with individuals, but is there a parallel in your life with groups: sensing the group mood and maybe taking it upon yourself?
+• This share describes hyper-empathy from one individual to another, but is there a parallel in your life with groups: sensing the group mood and maybe taking it upon yourself?
 Something else?

 • Any tools, strategies, or resources to share?